All of our content is written by humans, not robots. Learn More

 How Does Torrenting Work?

 Torrenting doesn’t depend on a centralized server for storing files.
-Instead, bits of data from individual large files are saved in participating users, or peers, to facilitate the file-sharing process.
+Instead, bits of data from individual large files are saved by participating users, or peers, to facilitate the file-sharing process.
 A P2P communication protocol like BitTorrent breaks the files into pieces and moves them from uploaders (seeders) to downloaders (leechers) via a torrent client.
 The torrent client is a separate program that reads all the information in the .torrent file and connects users to exchange data.

 So, for example, if we wanted to send all our videos of our cats across our team at work (and there are a lot), instead of emailing bulky files back and forth, we could torrent the files through a torrent client and move them to our colleagues effortlessly.
 We get to share our footage quickly, and our co-workers’ computers aren’t bogged down with files of our cats.
 It’s a win-win.